Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Non-Terrestrial Networks

 Finally, the scintillation loss $PL_s$ is caused by rapid fluctuations of the received signal amplitude and phase.
 There are two types of scintillation losses, namely the ionospheric scintillation and the tropospheric scintillation.
-The former has only significant disruptions for signals at frequencies below 6 GHz, whereas the latter affects only signals in frequencies above 6 GHz.
-The impact of the ionospheric scintillation is only significant for latitudes ranging in $[-20\degree, 20\degree]$, and ignored elsewhere \cite{3gpp2017Technical}.
-It can be calculated as detailed in \cite{Ionospheric2019ITU}.
-Specifically, the ionospheric scintillation is derived from the measured peak-to-peak fluctuation as follows:
+The former only significantly disrupts signals at frequencies below 6 GHz, whereas the latter affects only signals in frequencies above 6 GHz.
+The impact of the ionospheric scintillation is only significant for latitudes in the range $[-20\degree, 20\degree]$ \cite{3gpp2017Technical}.
+The ionospheric scintillation loss can be calculated as detailed in \cite{Ionospheric2019ITU}.
+Specifically, it is derived from the measured peak-to-peak fluctuation as follows:

 where $PF$ is the peak-to-peak fluctuation, equal to $1.1$ dB for $f=4$ GHz, and calculated by the following equation for $f \leq 6$ GHz: